Assistance programs in Missaukee, Roscommon, and Wexford Michigan.

 Food programs are administered.
 The primary one being CSFP or The Commodity Supplemental Food Program.
 This is a US Department of Agriculture program that targets Michigan residents that are nutritionally at risk, and is focused on mothers, infants, children and senior citizens.
 A monthly food package ensures a nutritionally balanced diet.
 A second option is TEFAP, which is the Emergency Food Assistance Program.
 This provides USDA food to low to moderate income households through a quarterly distribution of free food and groceries.
 They can also refer individuals to food banks in Michigan.

 To learn about the above programs call the Northwest Michigan Community Action Agency at (231) 947-3780.
+They also offer other grants, loans and resources as well.
+Continue with Northwest Michigan Community Action Agency assistance programs.

 The Shepherd's Table is a local charity that offers free food as well as free hot meal program, and the aid is offered to anyone in the community in need of a free hot nutritious meal and the fellowship of others.
 Call the Cadillac agency at 231-775-6741.